bartrumb/Katy-Coin/docs/Deep Research/Economic Foundations of Katy Coin.md

 _probability_ of efficiently satisfying wants.
 This reframes the objective of user adoption: the goal is to build a network so dense and diverse that the probability of any user finding a counterparty for any desired transaction approaches certainty, providing a powerful argument for the network's intrinsic value.

-## III.
-Network Value and Exponential Growth: An Application of Metcalfe's Law
+## 📈 Network Value and Exponential Growth: An Application of Metcalfe's Law

 ### The Core Principle (Value ∝ n²)